 This spread is all about pink!

 The pink highlighter is a soft contrast to the black ink and it makes for a really pretty look.
-There’s plenty of space in this spread to add a water log, important tasks, and appointments.
+There’s plenty of space in this spread to add a water log, gratitude log, important tasks, and appointments.

 @keletters is definitely someone you want to follow if you’re looking for interesting and unique spreads that’ll help with productivity.

 Who wouldn’t want a weekly spread full of lemons during Spring and Summer seasons?
 This yellow spread is so invigorating!

 You can adjust this spread to fit any month, season, or Holiday, which is awesome – just think of what you can do for December!

 This bullet journalist is obviously a talented drawer, but you can achieve a similar effect with the use of washi tape and planner stickers.

 Here’s another feminine spread with pops of pink.